PO Box 1510

 A. Elected—The Council will be comprised of twelve elected delegates.
 A maximum of two delegates may be appointed by the Chancellor.
 The Executive board of the Council may add delegates as needed to ensure ethnic representation.
 These should be selected from individuals who received the largest amount of votes in the general election, if possible.

 1. Representation—Representation shall be based on proportional distribution across the four University administrative divisions: Academic Affairs, Business Affairs, Student Affairs and the combined Office of the Chancellor and Development and University Relations.
 Proportional representation will be adjusted periodically by the election committee to reflect employee make-up by division.
-The current employee census by division indicates that five delegates represent Academic Affairs, four delegates represent Business Affairs (at least one of whom must come from the Physical Plant), two delegates represent Student Affairs and one delegate represents either the Chancellor’s Office or the Development and University Relations Office.
+The current employee census by division indicates that five delegates represent Academic Affairs, four delegates represent Business Affairs (at least one of whom must come from Physical Plant), two delegates represent Student Affairs and one delegate represents either the Chancellor’s Office or Development and University Relations. (see Amendment #13)

 2. Term in Office— Each elected delegate shall be elected to serve a twenty-four month term, from the January meeting of the year of their election to the January meeting two years hence inclusive.
 If the delegate transfers to another electoral division, he/she is allowed to complete his/her elected term.
 To ensure continuity, terms will be staggered so that approximately one half of the delegates are elected each year.
 Delegates take office and assume voting rights at the January meeting following the year in which they are elected.